 Though his star cannot possibly reach the zeniths it did in the early 2000s; Tiger Woods remains the most famous golfer on the planet.
 It is unlikely that anyone over the age of five has not heard his name before.
 So, each major tournament always brings questions about how Woods will perform.

-After his throwback win at the 2019 Masters, anticipation is always high.
-That question is especially heated for the 2021 US Open because of his history at Torrey Pines.
-It was the site of his third and, to this point, final US Open win, and he prevailed after a 19-hole (18 plus sudden death) with Rocco Mediate.
+It’s a shame for more than one reason, as after his throwback win at the 2019 Masters anticipation for Torrey Pines was high.
+It was, after all, the site of his third US Open win and he prevailed after a 19-hole (18 plus sudden death) with Rocco Mediate.

 When legal sports betting arrived in Iowa, no one imagined that it would be different from the smoky backrooms or giant sportsbooks in casinos.
 To be sure, there are retail sportsbooks in Iowa, but there are also online sportsbooks.
 With online sportsbooks comes live sports betting, including on the US Open.

 You can make live bets on all manner of sporting events, including golf tournaments.
 Live betting, or in-game wagering, are wagers you can only make after the beginning of a game, match or tournament.
 However, they add multiple new dimensions to betting, including wagering on individual shots.
 If a player seems to be hotter than usual, you can throw some money behind him instead of having to sit idly and watch your pregame picks fall apart.